 What is duckpin bowling equipment?

 Duckpin bowling equipment is a more adaptable bowling lane.
 Duckpin bowling has a smaller lane size, and the smaller ball has only two finger holes, whose pins are shorter and lighter than traditional bowling pins.
-Its length can be customized from 9.6m to 20m, which is more suitable for a variety of miniaturized sites.
-But the rules of the game and the scoring system are no different from standard bowling.
+Standard 9.2-meter short lane, which is more suitable for a variety of miniaturized sites.
 In addition, it can improve the hit rate of players in bowling, so that players can have more fun and fulfillment.

 How much to put a bowling lane in your house?